Next Lesson - Gram Staining and Infection Investigations

 - The MHC molecules have a broad specificity so that a single cell can present multiple antigens from the same microbe to increase the immune response.

-- A mismatch in MHC molecules between a donor and recipient in an organ transplant can cause rejection (known as Graft vs Host disease).
+- A mismatch in MHC molecules between a donor and recipient in an organ transplant can cause rejection of the organ.
+If the organ transplanted is bone marrow, a mismatch in MHC molecules can result in Graft vs Host disease whereby the new white blood cells produced by the donor marrow attack the host’s tissues.

 - Having certain MHC molecules can predispose individuals to certain autoimmune conditions e.g. insulin-dependent diabetes mellitus.